 Getting around at re:Invent

 Las Vegas is often referred to as the Copenhagen of North America, an epicentre of cycling.
 The bike share scheme is free and everywhere.
 Unfortunately, those last two sentences may have not been true.
 The reality is that riding a bike on the strip is only reserved for the mad or the brave.
 Do not ride a bike on the strip.
 Car share is your friend.
-AWS offer shuttle buses but do you think you can make the transition time between sessions along with 55 000 other attendees?
+AWS offer shuttle buses but do you think you can make the transition time between sessions along with every other attendee?
 Go Uber or Lyft.
 It’s cheap and quick.
 You can walk – see above – but nobody does that in Vegas.

 It’s a desert

 Our first few times to re:Invent, in early October, it was t-shirt, short sleeves, everything you expect of a city in a desert.
 Three years ago re:Invent moved to the end of November.
 We stepped off the plane.
 It was 5C plus the wind chill, a typical Melbourne day, you might say (except we waited 5 minutes and it didn’t change – odd).
 The first thing we did was go to the mall to buy jackets and jumpers and warm clothes.
 Don’t make our mistake, take warm clothes, because maybe, just maybe, it won’t be t-shirt weather again.